electricimp/imp-central-impt/TestingGuide.md

 *Example:*
 ```
-> impt test delete -a
+> impt test delete --all
 The following entities will be deleted:
 Product:
   id:   a83ecc00-cb39-d950-9a60-96694403ab9d